ky4ds/ky4ds.github.io/_posts/2021-06-12-loading-coil-calculator.markdown

 When I built my trapped 17m/20m trapped dipole with \\(X-L = 200Ω\\), the 20m section was less than half the length I expected it to be.
 That means my inductance, and therefore my inductive reactance, was too high and should have been lower.
-If the real inductive reactance should have been 63Ω, that would explain the 20m section was much shorter than I'd been expecting.
+However this calculator gives me over 200Ω for almost all combinations of wire diameter and electrical height.

 Electrical height and wire diameter are inputs to the antenna wire impedance, \\(Z_0\\).
 My intuition is that the Nano VNA can take an